 - Expand the NavigationItems and localize the Default node caption.

 If you use the ValidationModule module, expand the Validation node and assign localized values to the child node properties the globe glyph () denotes.

-Invoke the Model Editor for the application project (Windows Forms, ASP.NET or Mobile) to see additional platform-specific Localization child nodes.
+- Invoke the Model Editor for the application project (Windows Forms or ASP.NET) to see additional platform-specific Localization child nodes.
 For instance, in the Windows Forms application Model, you should assign localized values to Confirmations, DialogButtons and FrameTemplates child nodes.